bioinf-mcb/MANIAC/README.md

 wget --version
 ```

-Install the conda environment depending on your macOS processor architecture.
+Install the conda environment depending on your processor architecture i.e. Silicon or Intel

 Apple Silicon (eg, M1)
 ```